 3. The Assiniboine Lodge

-Best hikes and photography spots in Mount Assiniboine Provincial Park
+Step 4: Planning day hikes and photography locations in Mount Assiniboine Provincial Park

-Getting to the park was just half the fun, now be prepared for exploring the area!
-Hiking and photography go hand in hand here.
-After all you found yourself in the midst of the Canadian backcountry.
-Whether you will be staying at a campsite, huts or lodge, all trails in the park are very well marked and relatively easy to follow.
-Being one of the most photogenic spots in the Canadian Rockies, Assiniboine truly is photographer’s playground!
-You won’t have a hard time composing your shot, but here are a few hints to help you get started.
+Being one of the most photogenic spots in the Canadian Rockies, Assiniboine truly is a photographer’s playground!
+You won’t have a hard time composing your shot, but here are a few locations to help you get started.

 1. The Niblet/Nub/Nublet